Dateline: Kuala Lumpur, Malaysia

-One thing that many of seeking freedom are in constant search of is privacy.
+One thing that many people seeking freedom are in constant search of is privacy.

-In an era of NSA snooping, your every email being read, and your every move able to be tracked, privacy and even secrecy are important things to look out for.
+In an era of NSA snooping in which your every email is read, and your every move is trackable, privacy and even secrecy are important things to look out for.

 You can’t let your local government bureaucrats convince you that seeking privacy from their madness is some kind of indication you’re a hardened criminal.